joseph-farruggio/joeyfarruggio.com-2022/src/blog/rotating-ad-spots.md

 permalink: "wordpress/{{ page.fileSlug }}/index.html"
 ---

+I created the theme for the BiggerPockets blog where they sell sponsor slots.
+The code you see below is similar to what I used to implement rotating sponsor slots with Alpine.js and Advanced Custom Fields.
+The video below shows ads rotating in on every page load.

+<div style="position: relative; padding-bottom: 71.57057654075547%; height: 0;"><iframe src="https://www.loom.com/embed/f32d7fc61d8d42eb8b3f3f9dd586ab55" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 Advertising networks like AdSense, Mediavine, et al load ads dynamically via JavaScript.
 With lot's of JavaScript - and it kills page speed performance.
 Selling sponsored HTML ad spots is a great way to serve highly relevant ads that don't kill performance.

 CSS-Tricks does this nicely: